 Since 2014 he has been writing and painting on a full-time basis.
-He is a member of The Aberdeen Writers Studio and the Dee Don Ceilidh Collective and is listed on the Scottish Book Trust Live-Literature Database.
+He is a member of The Aberdeen Writers Studio, STEM Poets and the Dee Don Ceilidh Collective and is listed on the Scottish Book Trust Live-Literature Database.

 His writing skills are complemented by hands-on experience in teaching, project management, and workshop design & facilitation.

 Details of publication through magazines and channels other than this website can be found by following the following link: publications.

 Despite a life-long commitment to the arts as a vocation, John is a graduate chemist and has had a varied career in academia, education and, between 1989 and 2014, in the upstream oil and gas industry.
 His work over the past 35 years has involved academic research, training, software systems design and development, project and operational management in the energy sector, business development and management systems design and documentation.
 These roles he have engaged him in projects in Europe, North America, Asia, Africa, Russia, Australia and the Caribbean.
 He has wide experience of management of strategic relationships between major multi-nationals, in cross-cultural facilitation, capability development and corporate governance and assurance.